LeetLLM

 Drill 4: long-running coding agents

 Long-running agent infrastructure has to persist intent, tool calls, artifacts, checkpoints, logs, and permissions.
-The main design risk is not just failed execution.
-It is uncontrolled execution.
+The main design risk isn't just failed execution.
+It's uncontrolled execution.

 Cover:

-• Task states: queued, running, blocked, failed, canceled, complete.
+• Task states: queued, provisioning, running, blocked, review, failed, canceled, complete.

 • Checkpoints for resumability.